AbhishekMadan/StackOverflow/README.md

   1. Dagger 2

 Dec 25, 2018:
-- Converting PresentationCompositionRoot to a DaggerComponent.
+- Converting PresentationCompositionRoot to a DaggerComponent (PresentationComponent).
+- Providing ApplicationComponent as dependency to PresentationComponent.